perladvent/perldotcom/content/article/_pub_2004_12_22_mod_parrot.md

       "parrot",
       "perl-6"
    ],
-   "date" : "2004-12-22T00:00:00-08:00",
-   "slug" : "/pub/2004/12/22/mod_parrot",
+   "draft" : null,
-   "title" : "Introducing mod_parrot",
    "thumbnail" : "/images/_pub_2004_12_22_mod_parrot/111-mod_parrot.gif",
-   "categories" : "Perl-6",
+   "authors" : [
-   "description" : " It's been almost nine years since the first release of mod_perl, and it remains a very powerful tool for writing web applications and extending the capabilities of the Apache web server.
-However, lurking around the corner is Perl 6,...", "authors" : [
       "jeff-horwitz"
    ],
-   "image" : null
+   "description" : " It's been almost nine years since the first release of mod_perl, and it remains a very powerful tool for writing web applications and extending the capabilities of the Apache web server.
+However, lurking around the corner is Perl 6,...", "image" : null
 }